Bloomberg Billionaires Index

 The Bloomberg Billionaires Index, launched in March 2012, is a daily ranking of the world's 500 richest people based on their net worth.
-It draws information from "action in the stock market, economic indicators and news reports", features a profile of each billionaire, and includes a tool that allows users to compare the fortunes of multiple billionaires.
+It features a profile of each billionaire, and includes a tool that allows users to compare the fortunes of multiple billionaires.
 The index is updated every day at the close of trading in New York.

-The index's editorial policy excludes its billionaire founder and majority owner, Michael Bloomberg, from the ranking.

-2023 rankings
+Rankings

-The rankings are updated only on every trading day after the closing bell of every trading day based on New York's time.
+The rankings are updated on days on which the US stock market is open; the update is made after the closing bell of each New York trading day and so is based on Eastern Standard Time.